sonertari/PFFW/README.md

 # PFFW

-PFFW is a pf firewall running on OpenBSD 5.9.
+PFFW is a pf firewall running on OpenBSD.
 PFFW is expected to be used on production systems.
 The PFFW project provides a Web UI, an Android application ([A4PFFW](https://github.com/sonertari/A4PFFW)), and a Windows application ([W4PFFW](https://github.com/sonertari/W4PFFW)) for monitoring.

 You can find a couple of screenshots on the [PFFW](https://github.com/sonertari/PFFW/wiki), [A4PFFW](https://github.com/sonertari/A4PFFW/wiki), and [W4PFFW](https://github.com/sonertari/W4PFFW/wiki) wikis.